 One of the favorite designs worldwide just needs to make multiple dots and tie a knot dye the colored part only and here you go a lovely polka dot tee.
 Gather a handful of plastic beads or dried beans.
 Cut plastic wrap into squares that are about four times larger than the beads or beans.
 Place a bean or bead inside the shirt, then place a piece of plastic wrap on top of the shirt.
 Working with just the front layer of the shirt, wrap a rubber band tightly around the plastic- and shirt-covered bead or bean, as shown.
 Repeat to make more dots.
 Wet the tee before dyeing it.

+There are many tie dye shirts Pakistan that you can buy but there’s no fun in buying when you can customize your shirt yourself at home!
 You are now pretty much familiar with tie and dye basics and its most famous folding styles so, what in the world are you waiting for?
 Try out some patterns with vibrant colors this spring.